Yelp/dockersh/README.md

  * How do we deal with changed settings (i.e. when to recycle the container)
     * Document just kill 1 inside the container?
  * Fix up go panics when exiting the root container.
- * More config settings?
  * getpwnam so that we can interpolate the user's shell from /etc/shells (if used in ForceCommand mode!)
  * Decent test cases
  * Make the darwin nsenter version less crazy - or kill as less features?
- * Allow setting the max memory for the container's processes
  * Find a better way to make ssh agent sockets work than to bind /tmp
- * Expose ability to mount additional volumes in the config
- * Expose ability to pass arbitrary options to docker in the config.

 Contributing
 ============